 The robot Pioneer P3-AT was used to make some comparisons between the motion models of the position sensor developed.
-There are some embedded sensors in this robot that permit the computation of the trajectory made by it, but it is not the scope of this paper discuss how this estimation is made by the robot.
-The trajectory computed by the robot is precise enough to be assumed as the real one.
-This position sensor was developed to detect position (x, y) in images, so it is used two landmarks on the top of the robot to detect its position and rotation (x, y, θ) .
+There are some embedded sensors in this robot that compute the trajectory generated by it.
+The trajectory computed by the robot is precise enough to be assumed as the real trajectory.
+There are two landmarks on the top of the robot that are used to detect its position and rotation (x, y, θ) .
 The tracking of these landmarks occurs in independent way and the rotation is calculated through these two points.

-Figure 1 shows the perspective correction procedure detailed in section 3.1.
-The rectangle is used to compute the homography and the tracking algorithm is used after applying the homography in each image.
-As can be seen in Fig. 1, the plane where the homography was computed is not the same plane where the tracking occurs.
+Figure (1) shows the perspective correction procedure.
+The rectangle was used to compute the homography and the tracking algorithm is used after applying the homography in each image.

+Figure 1.
+The figure 1(a) is the original one and figure 1(b) is the retificated one.
+The rectangle with known dimensions is used to compute the homography

+As can be seen in Fig. (1), the plane where the homography was computed is not the same plane where the tracking occurs.
 So the coordinates must be corrected geometrically: